Identifying the right treatment for your cancer patients – the benefits of comprehensive molecular profiling

 - Full analysis of altered gene expression in the tumor

 - Analysis of the tumor microenvironment and immune infiltration

 - Annotation for approved targeted therapies and clinical trials

 - Landscape of the tumor type and microenvironment

-Since the CMTA results will have different impacts on clinical practice depending on the patient, tumor type and stage, a discussion of the hopes and promises of personalized oncology as well as a preselection of patients who are most likely to benefit from comprehensive molecular diagnostics is key to successfully harnessing biomedical research for clinical routine.
+The results of the CMTA will impact clinical practice in different ways, depending on the patient, tumor type and stage.
+A discussion of the hopes and promises of personalized oncology as well as a preselection of patients who are most likely to benefit from comprehensive molecular diagnostics will, therefore, be key to successfully harnessing biomedical research for clinical routine.

 We are always available to answer any questions that might arise.
-Please contact us via email@example.com or by using the contact form below.
+Please contact us via firstname.lastname@example.org or by using the contact form below.181201_AL_CMTA_2_2018_E_LY4